maheshj01/searchfield/README.md

 - `offset` : suggestion List offset from the searchfield, The top left corner of the searchfield is the origin (0,0).
 - `onOutSideTap` : callback when the user taps outside the searchfield.
 - `onSaved` : An optional method to call with the final value when the form is saved via FormState.save.
+- `onScroll` : callback when the suggestion list is scrolled.
+It returns the current scroll position and the max scroll position.
 - `onSearchTextChanged`: callback when the searchfield text changes, it returns the current text in the searchfield.
 - `onSuggestionTap` : callback when a sugestion is tapped it also returns the tapped value.
 - `onSubmit` : callback when the searchfield is submitted, it returns the current text in the searchfield.
 - `onTap`: callback when the searchfield is tapped or brought into focus.
 - `scrollbarDecoration`: decoration for the scrollbar.
+- `showEmpty`: Boolean to show/hide the emptyWidget.
 - `suggestions`**(required)** : List of SearchFieldListItem to search from.
   each `SearchFieldListItem` in the list requires a unique searchKey, which is used to search the list and an optional Widget, Custom Object to display custom widget and to associate a object with the suggestion list.
 - `suggestionState`: enum to hide/show the suggestion on focusing the searchfield defaults to `SuggestionState.expand`.